 In a word, yes.
 Yes, food can interfere!
 Most specifically, an overly acid or alkaline system (ph) can affect some stimulants’ effectiveness.
 For example, citric acid or even antacids can mean the difference between a stimulant working—or not.
 This is important, because many Americans consume an extremely acid diet (e.g. soda, meat, cheese, chocolate, pasta, beer, wine, most grains, etc.); see image below.

-But the cautions don’t stop with ph.
-Even calcium or ammonium chloride, a food additive to breads and certain types of licorice, can reduce the stimulant effectiveness.
-Grapefruit juice has it’s own particular problematic interactions with stimulants and many other medications.
+But the cautions don’t stop with Ph.
+Even calcium or ammonium chloride, a food additive to bread and certain types of licorice, can reduce the stimulant effectiveness.
+Grapefruit juice has its own particular problematic interactions with stimulants and many other medications.

 Unfortunately, many prescribing physicians remain unaware of these interfering factors.

 Ph Spectrum: Acidic to Alkaline